arbi/ggstudio/README.md

 ---

-1. Go to /var/www/ folder OR set your virtual Host
+1. Go to /var/www/ folder OR set your virtual Host, in this task Default is /var/www
 2.	run __git clone git@github.com:arbi/ggstudio.git ggs__
   * It's assumed that your folder name is ggs so set ggs folder for cloning.
 3. Set your Database config in ggs/api/Config/database.config.php
 4. I just set login process not Signup so execute this sql to add a default user.
-  * execute sql: __mysql -u USERNAME -p < ggs/sql/ggstudio.sql__
+  * execute sql: __mysql -u USERNAME -p < /var/www/ggs/sql/ggstudio.sql__
   *	username = tatjana
   *	password = halloGGS